-I did, however, enjoy seeing salmon oil in their ingredient lists and understand that the brand is slowly growing and that it might take a while to incorporate more variety.
+I did, however, enjoy seeing salmon oil in their ingredient lists.
+That said, I understand that the brand is slowly growing and that it might take a while to incorporate more variety.

-I’m always interested in broadening my raw dog food horizon, so I’m excited in having learned about Balanced Blends’ new lines of raw & steamed dog food.
+I’m always interested in broadening my raw dog food horizon, so I’m excited to have learned about Balanced Blends’ new lines of raw & steamed dog food.

 Leave your comments or questions in the comment section below!

 - Making The Switch To A Balanced Raw Diet Was Never Easier

 - Try raw dog food with Balanced Blends Starter Packs

 - How to keep raw dog food affordable

 Raw Dog Food Game Changers

 BEST BANG FOR YOUR BUCK RAW DOG FOOD